Zeppe-Lin Codebook

 git push origin 1.x

-The pkgsrcfeeds.git repository aggregates updates from all Zeppe-Lin pkgsrc collections via an Atom feed (urls.opml).
-Use any Atom feed reader (like the command-line tool snownews) to quickly spot new or changed packages while updating packages in the following steps.
+The pkgsrcfeeds.git repository gathers update information from all Zeppe-Lin pkgsrc collections into one helpful feed.
+Use your favorite feed reader (like snownews) to quickly spot new or changed packages.

-If a package update reveals a missing dependency, add it to the appropriate pkgsrc repository and update the urls.opml feed accordingly.
-The repository also offers scripts to verify feed consistency and flag missing or outdated entries (details in the README.md).
+If an update shows a missing dependency, add it to the appropriate pkgsrc repository and update the helper repository accordingly.
+It also provides scripts to check for consistency and flag any issues.

 Why This Order? gcc depends on binutils, and both rely on the system libraries from glibc.
 Multiple passes guarantee that every component is built against its latest dependencies.